 5 Tuesday: Lower Futaleufu Rafting: The Heart of the Futaleufu and Casa de Piedra Section.

-We take off from the beginning of the the Heart of the Futaleufu.
-This is the action packed section from the day before that includes five miles of Class IV+ rafting action.
-Rapids such as "Entrada", "Pillow", "Tiburon", and "Mundaca" with its must-see explosion hole, will keep you on your toes.
-As we begin our final section of river today we will thread through the well named Maso Manos rapid getting ready for the magical and daunting rapid Casa de Piedra.
-Casa, as commonly called by our expert guides, is a long class V rapid appropriately named for the house size rock that must be navigated before flying past the helicopter eddy and down through a maze of truck size holes and waves.
-The take out is at a spectacular cliff wall with towering glaciers in the distance.
-After we finish this we ruturn to the Campo and RiverNest cabins.
+We take off from the beginning of the Heart of the Futaleufu.
+This is the action-packed section from the day before that includes five miles of Class IV+ rafting action.
+As we begin our final section of river today, we will thread through the aptly named Mas o Menos rapid, preparing for the magical and daunting Casa de Piedra rapid.
+Casa - as the rapid is commonly referred to by our expert guides - is a long class V rapid appropriately named for the house size rock that must be navigated before we fly down through a maze of truck-sized holes and waves.
+The take-out is across the river from a spectacular cliff wall, and glaciers tower in the distance.
+We then return to the Campo and to the RiverNest cabins.

 6 Wednesday: Rafting Infierno to Campo

-After the activities we will have a little time to change clothes and to take a small tour of Futaleufu.
-We make our way toward the border where your taxi awaits to take you to your Hotel in Trevelin.
-Check into your hotel, take a shower and change clothes before enjoying your last night in Patagonia.
-There are a handful of outstanding and reasonably priced restaurants in Trevelin that we can recommend.
-Relax, recover and look back on the exciting week of rafting before heading home the following morning.
+in an inflatable kayak, trek or learn to roll a kayak.
+Most Fridays, we have our company founder, a former Olympian, teach our guests the essential points of whitewater kayaking.
+After these activities, we will have time to change clothes and to take a small tour of Futaleufu.
+We will make our way toward the border, where your taxi awaits to take you to your hotel in Trevelin.
+Check into your hotel, take a shower, and change clothes before enjoying your last night in Patagonia.
+There are a handful of outstanding and reasonably-priced restaurants in Trevelin that we can recommend.
+Relax, recover, and look back on the exciting week of rafting before heading home the following morning.

 9 Saturday: Return to Capital City